skippyr/river-dreams/README.md

 But, I know that sometimes this behavior will not work as intended.
 For those cases, you can define the environment variable `RIVER_DREAMS_USE_FALLBACK_TEXT`: if its value is `true`, it will use fallback text, otherwise, it will not.

+## What about speed?

+River Dreams will be fast enough for you not to bother much about it, even though, I have to admit that, right now, it is a bit slower than ideal.
+It has a command lag with range of `190ms-250ms` and ideals values are in range of `0ms-150ms`.

+It is not bad, but, if, in the future, I found a solution to reduce it.
+I will implement it.

+You can always test its speed by using a benchmark like [`zsh-bench`](https://github.com/romkatv/zsh-bench).

 ## Installation/Uninstallation